elisavetTriant/WebDevQuiz/README.md

 # WebDevQuiz Android App

 This is a small Quiz App that tests your knowledge on Web Development concepts.
-This was made for the Google Developer Challenge 2017-2018 as an assignment to practice with Java.
+This was made for the Google Developer Challenge 2017-2018 as an assignment to practice with building Layouts in and Android and designing interactivity with Java.

 I took a minimalistic approach, following the project's rubric (https://review.udacity.com/#!/rubrics/158/view) and everything that was covered in the lessons so far, and came up with this short quiz.